-In contrast, this phenomenon had not been investigated much in one dimension.
+In contrast, in one dimension, dilute Bose and Fermi gases interacting with general potentials have not been investigated as much\footnote{Note that weakly-interacting gases in 1D are not well described by the dilute limit, see Section \ref{notweakly} for a discussion.}.
 To address this, we previously studied the 1D Bose gas \cite{agerskov2022ground}, and considered a gas of $N$ spinless bosons in the interval $[0,L]$ (with density $\rho=N/L$), interacting via the $N$-body Hamiltonian

 with $v$ a potential with even-wave scattering length $a_e$.
 We showed that for a wide class of potentials $v$, the ground state energy in the \textit{low-density limit} $\rho |a_e|\ll1$ can be expanded as